evabouba/mcts-2048/README.md

 # mcts-2048

 This academic project aims to observe the benefits a 2048 game solver can derive by nesting Monte-Carlo simulations.
-It was co-developed with github.com/emmaamblard.
+It was co-developed with [Emma Amblard](https://github.com/emmaamblard).

 ## References